2

 The CL-81 was retired soon after WWII.

-When CL-30 was lost in action, and largely because President Roosevelt was deepley attached to the USS Houston, (he made 4 major cruises with her in the 1930's) he declared in a national speech that there would be another HOUSTON and another HOUSTON and another until Japan was defeated.
+When CA-30 was lost in action, and largely because President Roosevelt was deepley attached to the USS Houston, (he made 4 major cruises with her in the 1930's) he declared in a national speech that there would be another HOUSTON and another HOUSTON and another until Japan was defeated.

 Well, Japan was defeated, and CL-81 carried the tradiiton.
 Some years later the nuclear submarine USS Houston was launched.
 It is still in the fleet today.